 Genomic cline of limestone-greenstone and ornamented-smooth transition

 The genetic architecture underlying locally adapted traits can provide key clues as to the long-term dynamics of local adaptation and potential for hybrid collapse.
-During my dissertation, I constructed a model system (Oreohelix land snails) for studying genomic signatures of ecophysiological constraint release.
-Many transitions of ornamented (heavily biomineralized structures) to smooth forms from geographically separated areas, well documented clines of shell expression, and a new genomic assembly have allowed I and my co-authors to study the process of ecophysiological constraints release as a fine genomic scale.
-I seek to detect genes associated with ecophysiologically constrained morphological divergence, whether divergence is significant enough to warrant species recognition (Linscott et al. 2020; Linscott et al. 2022), and whether ecophysiological constraint dynamics have played a significant role in the diversification of the group.
-Already we have identified that large structural changes in genome architecture brought about by a massive LTR retrotransposon expansion has influenced biomineralization gene composition.
-Future work will continue to elucidate how such massive repetitive elements can reshape EPC trait expression of Oreohelix species in the context of resource availability.
+One system the lab uses to understand this process are Oreohelix land snails, or the Mountainsnails.
+Many transitions of ornamented (heavily biomineralized shells) to smooth forms from geographically separated areas, well documented clines of shell expression, and a new genomic assembly allow us to study the process of ecophysiological constraints release as a fine spatial and genomic scale.
+We aim to understand the explicit mechanisms associated with ecophysiologically constrained morphological divergence and determine whether divergence is significant enough to warrant species recognition.
+Already we have identified that large structural changes in genome architecture brought about by a massive LTR retrotransposon expansion across the group that has influenced biomineralization gene composition.

-I also have ongoing collaborations to investigate ecophysiological constraint associated genomic architecture in other gastropod systems (Bahamian/Floridian Cerion land snails) that seek to understand how different genomic contexts and mineral resources influence the evolvability of ecophysiologically constrained traits.
+We also use this approach to investigate ecophysiological constraint associated genomic architecture in other gastropod systems (i.e. Bahamian/Floridian Cerion land snails) to understand how different genomic contexts and mineral resources influence the evolvability of ecophysiologically constrained traits.

 Predicted CaCO3 saturation state and shell form relationship